Diego: What made you want to study in the U.S. and at CWRU in particular?

 Diego: What are some similarities and differences between life in your home country and the US?

 As both Spain and the US belong to ‘western’ culture, a lot of values and proceedings are similar.
-I have not had much of a rough time understanding how American society works, nor socializing with anyone.
+I have not had much of a rough time understanding how American society works, nor socialising with anyone.
 Nonetheless, apart from the things I mentioned above, American life is more work oriented; people want to succeed or perform well in their area.
 Back in Spain, people are a bit more likely to put their personal enjoyment first.
 This can be seen in how we, in Europe, have more days off of work than in America.
 I would like to say that this is not a good thing or a bad thing as everything has its pros and cons; it’s just another way of doing things.

 Vishal: What are some similarities and differences between life in the US and your study abroad country?